Jeff Wechsler concentrates his practice in the areas of water, environmental, natural resources, public utility regulation, and complex litigation.

 - Defended large water project in two state court cases alleging violations of zoning regulations and covenants.

-- Represented clients in disputes over easements.
+- Represented clients in disputes over easements and zoning.

 Representative Complex Litigation Matters: